Rajas-B/djangoproj1/README.md

 # djangoproj1
 First web site using Django.
-Simple web site made to demonstrate accessing database and storing data into it using HTML (Forms, hyperlinks) as the Front end.
+Simple web site for storing user entries and allowing users to access other entries